Pisco sour: Spread

 Over time, competition from nearby bars and Victor Morris' deteriorating health led to the decline and fall of his enterprise.
 Due to his worsening constitution, Morris delegated most of the bartending to his employees.
-Adding to the problem, nearby competitors, such as the Hotel Bolívar and the Hotel Lima Country Club, housed bars that took clientele away from Morris' Bar.
+Adding to the problem, nearby competitors, such as the Hotel Bolívar and the Country Club Lima Hotel, housed bars that took clientele away from Morris' Bar.
 Moreover, Toro-Lira discovered that Morris accused four of his former bartenders of intellectual property theft after they left to work in one of these competing establishments.
 In 1929, Morris declared voluntary bankruptcy and closed his saloon.
 A few months later, on June 11, Victor Vaughen Morris died of cirrhosis.

 Historian Luis Alberto Sánchez writes that, after Morris closed his bar, some of his bartenders left to work in other locales.
 Bruiget began working as a bartender for the nearby Grand Hotel Maury, where he continued to serve his pisco sour recipe.
 His success with the drink led local Limean oral tradition to associate the Hotel Maury as the original home of the pisco sour.
 Sánchez, who in his youth also frequented Morris' Bar, writes in his memoir that two of Morris' other apprentices, Leonidas Cisneros Arteta and Augusto Rodríguez, opened their own bars.

 As other former apprentices of Morris found work elsewhere, they also spread the pisco sour recipe.
 Since at least 1927, pisco sours started being sold in Chile, most notably at the Club de la Unión, a high-class gentlemen's club in downtown Santiago.
 During the 1930s, the drink made its way into California, reaching bars as far north as the city of San Francisco.
 Restaurateur Victor Jules Bergeron, Jr., remembers serving pisco sours at the original Trader Vic's tiki bar in Oakland, in 1934, to a traveler who had read about the cocktail in Life magazine.
 By at least the late 1960s, the cocktail also found its way to New York.